 Volchek and Lasater both said they would be interested in starting new businesses if the right opportunities appeared.

 “I’m committed to the success of Higher One,” Lasater said.
 “At the same time, I’m interested in being involved in other start-ups in the future, when the time is right.
-I’d say I’ve caught the bug.”
+I’d say I’ve caught the bug.
+I also recently found a business for sale in Naples (Florida) and bought it as it is just perfect for us, so will keep you updated on that. ”